Anisotropic potential immersed in a dipolar Bose-Einstein condensate: Trapped system

 To further analyze the interplay between the anisotropy of the impurity and the dipolar nature of the bath, in particular, the restoring of the dipolar symmetry far from the impurity, we examine the effect of rotating the impurity about the \textit{y}-axis.
 To achieve this, we employ a rotation matrix to change the functional form of the impurity potential in Eq.~(\ref{ImpEqn}).
 As a result, we obtain:

 where, the angle $\varphi$ is defined relative to the $x$-axis.
-Note that neither the volume of the impurity ($4\pi a^2bL^3/3 = 1 \mu$m$^3$) nor the volume integral of the potential change by rotation.
+Neither the volume of the impurity ($4\pi a^2bL^3/3 = 1 \mu$m$^3$) nor the volume integral of the potential are changed by rotation.

 We present densities for \(30^\circ\), \(60^\circ\), and \(90^\circ\) fixing $a=3b/2$ in Fig.~\ref{fig:3}.
 All these results exhibit similar features to those discussed in Fig.~\ref{fig:2}.
 Furthermore, they demonstrate the rotation of the density driven by the angle $\varphi$.
 For example, as the angle increases, the center appears to rotate and align with that particular angle.
 The density contours almost appear 'stirred' though the impurity is static.
 The contours in the case of the top two panels also show the gradual evolution from the shape and orientation of the impurity to that of the bath.
-In the bottom panel, the impurity's elongation matches the elongation of the trap, so the center contours' orientation matches that of the edge contours.
-In addition, the peaks become sharper as the major axis gets closer to aligning with the polarization direction.
+In the bottom panel, the impurity's elongation matches the elongation of the bath, so the center contours' orientation matches that of the edge contours.
+In addition, the maximal density regions become more focused as the major axis of the impurity gets closer to aligning with the polarization direction.

 A superficial visual inspection of the density contours suggests that the maximum effect of the impurity potential occurs when the impurity's major axis is orthogonal to the polarization of the dipoles and decreases as they become more aligned.
 This remains true even for larger deformations of the impurity (not shown).
 To quantify this observation, we calculate the energy of the system below.